 - changes to the road alignment or debris near or on the road.

-The pilot program will have approved speed cameras integrated with speed signs.
-They will be rotated across prioritised school zones and roadwork sites that have been identified as high-risk areas.
+The pilot program involves innovative speed camera technology integrated with speed signs.
+The cameras are being rotated across prioritised school zones and roadwork sites that have been identified as high-risk areas.

 The pilot is designed to support existing targeted road safety treatments at these sites to minimise road safety risks.

-At school zones, the cameras will be attached to flashing school zone signs and will operate during school zone hours.
-The pilot is expected to improve safety for school crossing supervisors because the cameras will be activated when a crossing supervisor enters the roadway, monitoring and recording any near misses, traffic incidents, or high-risk road safety incidents.
+At school zones, the cameras are attached to flashing school zone signs and operate during school zone hours.
+The pilot is expected to also improve safety for school crossing supervisors because the cameras are activated when a crossing supervisor enters the roadway, and can monitor and record any near-hits, traffic or road safety incidents.